drgg62086/luna/README.md

-# [Proposal] - speed up the burning by launch multi-person online collaborative painting activities(like reddit's r/place) regularly and Generate NFT automatically using the result of each painting activities
+# [Proposal] - launch multi-person online collaborative painting activities(like reddit's r/place) regularly and Generate NFT automatically using the result of each activities

 (Introduction about "r/place" : https://en.wikipedia.org/wiki/R/place)